floriangollnow/zdc_brazil/README.md

-Replication code for "Adoption and market coverage influence the effectiveness of supply chain policies" doi:XXX
+Replication code for (Gaps in adoption by smaller companies limit the current and potential effectiveness of zero-deforestation supply chain policies for soy}(https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4006677)

 ## Status:
 replication and cleaning in progress (replication complete, cleaning complete, brief descriptions present)